MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 1. Give the page an appropriate name (for example, *Create record*) and choose the **Start from blank** page layout.

-1. When the new page appears, you will be presented with a list of components to add to your new page.
+1. When the new page appears, you'll be presented with a list of components to add to your new page.
 Select the **Form** component.

     :::image type="content" source="media/tutorial-dataverse/add-form.png" alt-text="Add a form component to a page.":::

 1. The **Add a form** window will appear.
 Select **+ New form**.

-1. You will then need to configure the form.
+1. You'll then need to configure the form.

     - Select the Dataverse table for your form.
     - Select the Dataverse form that will be used as layout for your form component on your page.
-    - Leave the default or give the form component a name.
+    - Leave the default or give the form component a name (for example *create record*).

     :::image type="content" source="media/tutorial-dataverse/form-properties.png" alt-text="Configure form component properties.":::